Mike Fagan: Personal life

-Originally from Patchogue, New York, Fagan now resides in Las Vegas with his wife, Emily, who bowled collegiately for Wichita State University and also for Team USA 2010.
+Originally from Patchogue, New York, Fagan now resides in Las Vegas with his wife, Emily (Maier), who bowled collegiately for Wichita State University and also for Team USA in 2010.
 The two were married in 2013.
 Mike, who got his undergraduate degree in Finance at St. John's University, announced during the 2015 season that he would be reducing his appearances on the PBA Tour to pursue his MBA at the University of California, Berkeley.
 He only entered three PBA Tour events in the 2016 season and did not make an appearance in the 2017 season.
 By 2020, he had become Director of Business Development for a company that owns bowling centers in Minnesota.